Caledonian Airways: Inception

 Caledonian Airways was the brainchild of Adam Thomson, a former British European Airways (BEA) Viscount pilot and ex-Britavia captain, and John de la Haye, a former BEA flight steward and Cunard Eagle's erstwhile New York office manager.

 Thomson, de la Haye and three associates started Caledonian Airways from scratch with an initial investment of £54,000 raised from institutional investors on both sides of the Atlantic, many of which had a "Scottish connection".

 Initially, Thomson, de la Haye (the airline’s first Chairman) and their associates wanted to incorporate the new airline under the name Scottish Airways.
-When they found out that BEA had already reserved this name, the company was incorporated as Caledonian Airways (Prestwick) at Glasgow Prestwick Airport, Scotland, in April 1961 to conduct worldwide IT and group charter operations, with de la Haye and Thomson being appointed managing and deputy managing director respectively.
+When they found out that BEA had already reserved this name, the company was incorporated as Caledonian Airways (Prestwick) Ltd. at Glasgow Prestwick Airport, Scotland, on 27 April 1961 to conduct worldwide IT and group charter operations, with de la Haye and Thomson being appointed managing and deputy managing director respectively.

 De la Haye was responsible for the famous Lion livery and tartan outfits for cabin crew.
 Later, he helped to pioneer business class, the helicopter link between LGW and LHR and the limousine service - some of these innovations were subsequently copied by other airlines.
 As the initial driver of branding, the famous Caledonian customer service and route expansion, de la Haye is generally recognized as the brainchild behind the airline’s early years and subsequent success, as described in a lengthy obituary in The Times.
 During the 70’s and early 80’s, having semi-retired due to ill-health, de la Haye retained the position of consultant to Sir Adam Thomson and fought hard to stop fleet diversification, which ultimately contributed to BCAL’s downfall and sale to BA due to huge costs incurred by operating multiple types of aircraft.
 A close friend of Herb Kelleher (Southwest Airlines) he recognized very early on that diverse fleets incur huge costs and was a strong proponent of keeping it simple.

 Caledonian operated its inaugural flight on 29 November 1961 from Gatwick, the newly formed airline's main operating base, to Barbados.
 The first revenue service, an immigrant charter under contract to London Transport Executive, operated the following day in the opposite direction.

 The first fare-paying passengers to New York departed Glasgow Prestwick on 21 December 1961.
 They had paid £40 for the return trip.